nelsonaloysio/networkx-temporal/docs/source/examples/basics.rst

 ################

-The examples below cover the package's basic functionalities, including how to build a temporal graph, slice it into snapshots, save and load the resulting objects to disk, and other class methods.
+The examples below cover the package's basic functionalities, including how to build a temporal graph, slice it into snapshots, save and load graph objects to disk, and other inherited methods.

 Build temporal graph